-Give Me The Fish (GMTF): Big toe pain when squatting is often caused by the shoes you’re wearing.
+Give Me The Fish (GMTF): Big toe pain when squatting is often caused by the shoes you’re wearing once your form has been discounted.
 Feet can change over time and just because your shoes fit when you bought them, doesn’t mean they fit now.
 This is especially true if you are a runner.
 And, when you do buy new shoes, remember that toes splay more than you think underload, so you may want to look into buying a pair with a bigger toe box.

 Table of Contents